EthanThatOneKid/acmcsuf.com/GETTING_STARTED.md

 ## Local development setup

 1. Create a local clone of your **FORKED** repository
-2. Open a terminal inside your local clone and run `npm install` to install the required dependencies (We use svelte for much of the codebase along with Typescript and some utility libraries)
+2. Open a terminal inside your local clone and run `npm i` to install the required dependencies (We use svelte for much of the codebase along with Typescript and some utility libraries)
-3. Run `npm run dev` to boot up the local development server and navigate to `localhost:5173` in your web browser and you should have a local copy of the website
+3. Run `npm start` to boot up the local development server and navigate to `localhost:5173` in your web browser and you should have a local copy of the website

 ## Pushing a code change